 - Would Mary like to write a letter to her?

-We might be able to engage in a brief conversation right now, based on reliable and enduring information that holds the potential of establishing a meaningful activity for Mary.
-Therefore, it is impossible to verify a document that may suggest that, for example, Mary dislikes participating in activities until we can interact with her in the present tense, based on our perception of her.
+We might be able to engage in a brief conversation right now, based on reliable and enduring information that holds the potential for establishing meaningful activities for Mary.
+Therefore, it is impossible to verify a document that may suggest that, for example, Mary dislikes participating in activities.
+This is until we can interact with her in the present tense, based on our perception of her.

-In addition to being thought-provoking and deeply theosophical, our practice can expand far beyond merely colouring in.
-Values are approached from various perspectives, for example, providing care not only from the perspective of caring for an individual but also from caring for oneself in a caring relationship.
-Trust involves more than trusting the service provider; it also consists in trusting oneself, trusting one’s judgment, and trusting the information you exchange with the participant.
-The key here is currency, which brings us to the present moment, and in that sense, knowledge in the present moment comes through perception.
+In addition to being thought-provoking and deeply theosophical, our practice can extend far beyond merely colouring in.
+Values are approached from various perspectives.
+Providing care is not only from the perspective of caring for an individual but also from the perspective of caring for yourself.
+Trust involves more than trusting the service provider; it also consists of trusting oneself, trusting one’s judgment, and trusting the information you exchange with the participant.
+As a result, knowledge in the present moment is derived from perception in the present moment.
 Developing skills in perception is a fundamental part of the ‘My Colourful Memories’ training program for consultants and volunteers.